Hunter safety course in Hendry Co.

 Media contact: Carli Segelson, 561-882-5703

-The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on July 28 from 8 a.m.to 5 p.m.
+The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on Oct.
+19 from 8 a.m.to 2 p.m. in Hendry County.

 Students will learn about hunting laws, safe gun handling and hunter ethics/responsibility, among other topics, before taking the final test.
 The course also includes live-firing instruction on a shooting range.

-The class is at the Hendry County Sheriff's Office Shooting Range between Clewiston and LaBelle, seven-tenths of a mile down Witt Road off of State Road 80, nine miles west of U.S. 27.
+The class is at the Hendry County Sheriff's Office Shooting Range between Clewiston and LaBelle, 0.7 mile down Witt Road off State Road 80, 9 miles west of U.S. 27.
 Take the first road east of the Pioneer Shell Gas Station.